 Planting cover crops on fields that are not actively growing food crops can help prevent soil exposure and improve soil health (Figure 26).
-Cover crops also help hold nutrients near the soil surface, keeping the nutrients from leaching out.
+Cover crops also help hold nutrients near the soil surface, preventing the nutrients from leaching to deeper soil substrates.
 When used as cover crops, legumes fix atmospheric nitrogen, greatly enhancing soil fertility.

 Contour planting (Figure 27) is a method used to decrease erosion when crops are planted in hilly areas.
 By planting horizontal rows that follow the natural contours of the land, soil that might be carried downhill by rainwater is intercepted and captured on the shelf of the adjacent downhill row.
 This practice is more effective when a mixture of crops is planted in strips, preferably with some strips being composed of grasses that act as filters that are very effective at trapping soil run-off.

-Planting trees with grasses and other densely-growing vegetation near water edges produces riparian buffers which help capture soil and nutrients in runoff before they enter the stream and cause eutrophication (Figure 28).
-These features are also relevant to the preservation of biodiversity in agricultural landscapes because riparian habitats can support many plant species and act as corridors for animals and insects.
+Planting trees with grasses and other densely growing vegetation near water edges produces riparian buffers which help regulate the quantity of soil and nutrients in runoff before they enter the stream and cause eutrophication (Figure 28).
+These features are also relevant to the preservation of biodiversity in agricultural landscapes because riparian habitats can support many plant species and act as biological corridors for animals and insects.

 Organic Soil Additives

 Many of the techniques used to decrease erosion also help increase soil organic matter, nutrient content, and overall fertility.
-Conversely, increases in soil organic matter can help soils adsorb more water and reduce erosion.
+Conversely, increases in soil organic matter help soils adsorb more water and reduce erosion.

 Read more about organic soil additives.

 Efficient water usage and the control of water movement following rainfall is key to sustainable agriculture.
-Because water is also needed for drinking, cooking, sanitary, and industrial purposes, a water management program is required to meet different needs in a balanced way and to avoid potential conflicts over disproportionate use and pollution.
+Because water is also needed for drinking, cooking, sanitation and industrial purposes, a water management program is required to meet different needs in a balanced way and to avoid potential conflicts over disproportionate use and pollution.